 At no-kill organizations, pets are not killed as a means of population control.
 In these shelters and rescue groups, pets are only humanely euthanized in cases of terminal and painful illness when compassion demands euthanasia because there is no reasonable alternative.
 These shelters and rescue groups have rejected the idea that it’s necessary to kill pets when the shelter fills up.
 Instead, proven programs are in place to reduce the number of pets coming in, and to increase the number of pets leaving shelters alive.

-This mindset has brought down the number of dogs and cats being killed annually in the U.S. from about 17 million in the 1980s to around 625,000 today.
+This mindset has brought down the number of dogs and cats being killed annually in the U.S. from about 17 million in the 1980s to about 347,000 today.
 We’ve come a long way, but there’s still work to do.

 Best Friends advocates not just for no-kill organizations, but for entire communities working together to end the unnecessary killing of pets.
 The accepted benchmark of a no-kill community is when its pet shelters are able to save at least 90 percent of the animals they take in.
 There are successful no-kill models in communities such as Austin, Texas; Kansas City, Missouri; Portland, Oregon; and Brown County, Indiana.
 Learn about those communities and more.